Pieisawesome/Concepts-of-Programming-Languages-Notes/Chapter 1/Chapter_1.md

 ## 1.4 Influences on Language Design

 ### 1.4.1 Computer Architecture
 von Neumann Architecture was a dominant computer architecture that languages were developed around.
 These languages are called imperative languages.
-Data and programs are stored in the same memory and instructions must be trasmitted between memory and the CPU.
+Data and programs are stored in the same memory and instructions must be transmitted between memory and the CPU.

 ![Image of von Neumann's architecture showing interactions between memory and CPU](vonNeumannArchitecture.png)

 The architecture works on the fetch-execute cycle.
 The address of the next instruction send to the CPU is maintained in a register called the program counter.

+This design has a bottle neck bus size as data is transferred between memory and CPU.

-# 1.4.2 Programming Design Methodologies
+### 1.4.2 Programming Design Methodologies

+There was a switch from hardware to software.
+As well as a shift from procedure-oriented to data oriented program design methodologies.
+Object-oriented methodology, first data abstraction (encapsulates), inheritance and dynamic method binding.

+## 1.5 Language Categories

+Languages are categorized into four bins:
+- Imperative
+- Functional
+- Logic
+- Object-Oriented* (Not really its own separate category)

+Imperative
+- Central features are variables, assignment statements, and iteration

+Functional
+- The main way to do computation is to apply a function to the given parameters
+- Lambda calculus

+Logic
+- Rule based but in no particular order

+Markup/programming hybrid (Protocols)
+- Used to support some other programming

+## 1.6 Language Design Trade-Offs

+Reliability vs Cost of Execution
+- Example: Java demands that all references to array elements be checked to ensure index or indices are in legal ranges but that adds great deal to the cost of execution

+Readability vs Writability
+- My Own Example: MIPS gets down to the 'nitty-gritty' and allows you to do what you want when programming, but at the cost of poor readability

+Writability (Flexibility) vs. Reliability
+- Example: C++ pointers are very flexible in addressing of data but can be potentially unreliable and cause unintentional behavior.

 --